From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Details of Data Construction Strategies

 \subsection{Short-Term Segment Processing}

-During \emph{generator} inference with a single reference frame, we observe that denoising a long clip of 77 frames (matching the setting used by the backbone and the \emph{editor}) in one pass causes noticeable texture and color drift in the tail frames relative to the first; the drift resets at the first frame of the next clip (see Fig.~\ref{fig:app_short_term}).
+During the video generator inference with a single reference frame, we observe that denoising a long clip of 77 frames (matching the setting used by the backbone and the final video dubber) in one pass causes noticeable texture and color drift in the tail frames relative to the first; the drift resets at the first frame of the next clip (see Fig.~\ref{fig:app_short_term}).
 Therefore, \textit{under a single-reference regime, we conclude that single-pass denoising over long clips is detrimental to identity preservation}.
 We hypothesize two contributing factors: 1) the reference frame is anchored at the first position, so later frames become distant in the RoPE index space, amplifying identity drift; and 2) long clips naturally accumulate larger head motion and spatiotemporal changes, which a single reference frame cannot fully constrain.

-To mitigate this, when constructing contextual pairs with the generator, we adopt short-segment training and inference: we generate clips of 25 frames and bridge adjacent clips with 5 motion frames, then concatenate them to form videos longer than 77 frames for supervising the \emph{editor}, which is trained on 77-frame segments.
+To mitigate this, when constructing pseudo pairs with the generator, we adopt short-segment training and inference: we generate clips of 25 frames and bridge adjacent clips with 5 motion frames, then concatenate them to form videos longer than 77 frames for supervising the mask-free video dubber.
 This short-segment strategy enhances identity preservation, while any slight sacrifice in lip sync accuracy remains within our design guidelines, as shown in Tab.~\ref{tab:app_short_term}.

+Furthermore, this strategy offers a significant computational advantage.
+Since the computational complexity of the attention mechanism grows quadratically with sequence length ($O(T^2)$), generating a long sequence in a single pass is computationally expensive.
+By slicing the video into shorter segments, the generation cost scales linearly with the number of segments.
+Even with the overhead of overlapping frames, this approach to some extent accelerates the data construction process.